What Employers Should Not Keep in Personnel Records

 Better yet, limit access to the files to your HR staff person who is responsible for the records and knows what should and should not be placed in a personnel file.

-- Balance the information you place in personnel records to include both the positive and the negative aspects of an employee’s employment history.
-Too often, personnel records emphasize every negative occurrence and miss the positive components.
+Include both the positive and the negative aspects of an employee’s employment history.
+Too often, personnel records emphasize every negative occurrence and miss the positive components that every employee experiences.
+Think raises, promotions, excellence rewards, and copies of praise and thank you notes.

 Recognize, too, the need to train supervisors in how to take notes and maintain documentation in their management file.
 The same criteria for facts, not opinions, and specific examples, not hearsay, apply to private notes.

-- Factual documentation about employment decisions such as promotion, transfer to a lateral opportunity, and salary increases belong in the personnel records.
+This documentation includes such decisions as promotion, transfer to a lateral opportunity, and salary increases and they belong in the personnel records.
 The supervisor’s or HR’s opinions about the employee do not.
 Official disciplinary action documentation such as a written warning also belongs in the employee's personnel file.

 The following information should not be placed in personnel records.
 The documentation may require a separate file, may be classified as supervisory or management notes, or should not be kept at all by an employer.